Nourin04/useless_project_temp/README.md

 ### Implementation
 Upload the ipynb file on Google Colab and run each cell to execute.
-In the "trainer.train()" line, paste this API key: d56adb8099210ae546413d97f94997f4a0bb4530 and run the remaining cells
+In the "trainer.train()" line, paste the API key provided and run the remaining cells

 # Screenshots (Add at least 3)